7 Real Reasons Why an Open Concept Home May Not Be Such a Good Idea

 Unless your home already comes with an open plan, it can be expensive to hack down walls to create one.
 This will increase your renovation costs quite a bit depending on how many walls you are removing.
 Based on the difficulty of hacking and wall thickness, hacking a single wall can cost anywhere from $200 to $1000.
 And that doesn’t include the haulage removal fees.

 Possible solution: This is a necessary cost if you insist on going with an open concept.
-Alternatively, to make your home seem bigger and brighter, go with off-the-rack mirrors that can be cheaper.
+Alternatively, to make your home seem bigger and brighter, go with an all-white colour scheme.

 Will you be going for an open-floor plan?
 Why or why not?